About the Branch

-Battle is an electoral ward of the Borough of Reading, in the English county of Berkshire.
-It is situated to the west of the town centre, south of the River Thames, and is bordered by Kentwood
+The branch covers the electoral ward of Battle in the Borough of Reading, in the English county of Berkshire.
+It is situated to the west of the town centre, south of the River Thames, and is bordered by a number of other branches; Kentwood, Minster, Southcote and Norcot in Reading West and Abbey and North of the River branches which are part of Reading East.

 Meet the Councillors